mmtq/springboot-auth-boilerplate/README.md

-# Spring Boot Authentication Boilerplate
+# Spring Boot Boilerplate with Authentication

 A production-oriented authentication boilerplate built with Spring Boot, Spring Security, JPA, and PostgreSQL.